larsjuhljensen/JensenLab/_pages/training_textmining_hb.md

 Already prior to the microbiome study analyzed here, it had been noted that several bacteria associated with **colorectal cancer** were first described as **oral pathogens**.
 It had also been suggested that their invasion of the gut might cause or contribute to tumorigenesis ([Warren et al., 2013](https://microbiomejournal.biomedcentral.com/articles/10.1186/2049-2618-1-16)).
 We will explore this in a systematic manner by investigating the text-mined associations between bacteria identified in the colorectal cancer microbiome study and human tissues.

-In that context, simplest possible characterization is to just count how many of the bacteria associated with colorectal cancer can be associated with each tissue (tissue terms as defined in [Brenda Tisse Ontology (BTO)](https://www.ebi.ac.uk/ols/ontologies/bto)) through text mining.
+In that context, the simplest possible characterization is to just count how many of the bacteria associated with colorectal cancer can be associated with each tissue (tissue terms as defined in [Brenda Tissue Ontology (BTO)](https://www.ebi.ac.uk/ols/ontologies/bto)) through text mining.

 To perform such an analysis: